Tracardi/tracardi-api/docs/flow/actions/join_output_payloads.md

 # Data join

 This plugin will join data form input connections.
+Connections can contain different data.
+This plugin will merge this data into one object.
 If the connections are named then it will merge the data from the input connection under as connection name.
 For example if the connection name is "Personal data" then the merged data will be:

 ```
 {